christine-egan42/linear-regression-housing-price/README.md

-# What Makes a House a Home in King County Washington?
+# Housing Prices in King County, Washington
 **A Linear Regression Model to Predict the Price of a Home**